Puppy Training Home > Dog Health Problems > Puppy Worms

-Puppy WormsJust because you don't see them, it doesn't mean your puppy is worm-free.
-Puppy worms are present in a majority of puppies.
-If not removed, they will rob your puppy of much needed nutrients and cause numerous health problems.
-Some may even cause death…
+If not removed, they will rob your puppy of much needed nutrients and cause numerous health problems, even death.

-Dog worms present danger not only to your pet but, because they can be transmitted to humans, to every single member of your family.
+Worms can be transmitted to humans and present danger to every single member of your family, especially children.
 If you have small children, have them wash their hands after they play with any dog.

 Virtually all puppies are born with worms.
 The most common are Heartworms and Intestinal Worms.